trungnt11/trungnt11.github.io/_posts/2020-03-24-fast-ai-lesson-10-notes-looking-inside-the-model.md

 ## Overview

 This lesson covers a lot of material.
 It starts off with a review of some important foundations such as more advanced Python programming, variance, covariance, and standard deviation.
-It then goes into a short discussion on situation where Softmax loss is a bad idea in image classification tasks. *My notes go  deeper into this an Multilabel classification than the original lecture does.* The lesson then moves onto looking inside the model using PyTorch hooks.
+It then goes into a short discussion on situation where Softmax loss is a bad idea in image classification tasks. *My notes go  deeper into this part on Multilabel classification than the original lecture does.* The lesson then moves onto looking inside the model using PyTorch hooks.
 The last part of the lesson introduces Batch Normalization and studies the pros and cons of BatchNorm and shows some alternatives normalizations that are possible.
 Jeremy then develops a novel kind of normalization layer to overcome BatchNorm's main problem, and compares it to previously published approaches, with some very encouraging results.

 Lesson 10 [lesson video](https://course.fast.ai/videos/?lesson=10).